Muhammad al-Mahdi

-Muhammad al-Mahdi (محمد بن الحسن المهدي) is believed by the Twelver Shia to be the last of the Twelve Imams and the eschatological Mahdi, who will emerge in the end of time to establish peace and justice and redeem Islam.

-Hasan al-Askari, the eleventh Imam, died in AH 260 (873–874), possibly poisoned by the Abbasids.
-Immediately after his death, his main representative, Uthman ibn Sa'id al-Asadi, claimed that the eleventh Imam had an infant son named Muhammad, who was kept hidden from the public out of fear of Abbasid persecution.
-Uthman also claimed to represent Muhammad, who had entered a state of occultation.
-Other local representatives of al-Askari largely supported these assertions, while the Shia community fragmented into several sects over al-Askari's succession.
-All these sects, however, are said to have disappeared after a few decades except for the Twelvers, who accept the son of al-Askari as the twelfth and final Imam in Shia Islam, remaining in a state of occultation.
+Muhammad al-Mahdi (محمد المهدي) is believed to be the last of the Twelve Imams and the Mahdi, who will reemerge in the End Times to restore justice and defeat tyranny alongside Isa (Jesus).
+Belief in the Mahdi is shared by both Shia and Sunni Muslims.
+Following the death of the eleventh Imam Hasan al-Askari in 873, his chief representative Uthman ibn Sa'id al-Asadi reported that the eleventh Imam had an infant son named Muhammad al-Mahdi, who had been kept hidden from the public out of fear of Abbasid persecution and had entered occultation.
+Representatives of al-Askari supported these assertions, while Shia Muslims fragmented into several sects over al-Askari's succession.
+All of these sects either disappeared within a few decades or were eventually absorbed into the mainstream Twelver Shia Islam, whose adherents recognized al-Askari's son as the final Imam and the Mahdi, who entered occultation and remains alive until his eventual reappearance.

-Uthman was followed by three more agents, collectively known as the Four Deputies, who were regarded by the Twelver community as representatives of Muhammad al-Mahdi.
-This period, later termed the Minor Occultation, ended after about seventy years with the death of the fourth agent, Abu al-Hasan Ali ibn Muhammad al-Samarri.
-He is said to have received the final letter of Muhammad al-Mahdi shortly before his death.
-The letter predicted the death of Abu al-Hasan in six days and announced the beginning of the complete occultation, later called the Major Occultation, which continues to this day.
-The letter, ascribed to Muhammad al-Mahdi, added that the complete occultation would continue until God granted him permission to manifest himself again in a time when Earth would be filled with tyranny.
+Ibn Sa'id's report was followed by three major agents, collectively known as The Four Deputies, who were regarded as representatives of Muhammad al-Mahdi.
+This period, known as the Minor Occultation, ended after seventy years with the death of the fourth agent, Abu al-Hasan Ali ibn Muhammad al-Samarri in 940.
+He is said to have received the Final letter of Muhammad al-Mahdi shortly before his death.
+The letter predicted the death of al-Samarri in six days and announced the beginning of the complete occultation, known as the Major Occultation, which continues to this day.
+The letter further stated that the complete occultation would continue until God granted him permission to manifest himself again at a time when the Earth would be filled with tyranny.

-The Twelver theory of occultation crystallized in the first half of the fourth century AH (tenth century AD) based on rational and textual arguments.
-This theory, for instance, sets forth that the life of Muhammad al-Mahdi has been miraculously prolonged, arguing that the earth cannot be void of the Imam as the highest proof of God.
-In the absence of the Hidden Imam, the leadership vacuum in the Twelver community was gradually filled by faqīh "jurists".
-It is popularly held that the Hidden Imam occasionally appears to the pious.
-The accounts of these encounters are numerous and widespread among the Twelvers.
+The Twelver theory of occultation crystallized during the first half of the tenth century AD, drawing on both rational and textual arguments.
+It holds that the life of Muhammad al-Mahdi has been miraculously prolonged and that the Earth cannot be devoid of God's highest proof.
+In the absence of the Hidden Imam, the leadership vacuum was gradually filled by faqīh jurists.
+It is popularly held that the Hidden Imam occasionally appears to pious individuals.
+Accounts of such encounters are numerous and widespread.
+Every year, millions celebrate Mid-Sha'ban, marking the birth of Muhammad al-Mahdi.
+The signs of his reappearance are common in both Shia and Sunni branches.